bediger4000/xor-decoding/README.md

 ![Hamming Distance vs Key Length](https://raw.githubusercontent.com/bediger4000/xor-decoding/master/key_length.png)

-The above graph shows the result of running `keysize` over the xor-encoded ciphertext in `puzzling.dat`.
+The above graph shows the result of running `keysize` over the XOR-encoded ciphertext in `puzzling.dat`.
 The graph shows 3 outlier values for key length, 8, 12, and 24 bytes.

 ## Finding the key

-Program `findkeys` guesses possible keys by putting the ciphertext into _keylength number of buffers, where the Nth ciphertext byte goes into buffer number `N%keylength`.
-Assuming a particular key length, all bytes that got xor-ed with a particular key byte M end up in buffer number M.
+Program `findkeys` guesses possible keys by putting the ciphertext into _keylength_ number of buffers, where the Nth ciphertext byte goes into buffer number `N%keylength`.
+Assuming a particular key length, all bytes that got XOR-ed with a particular key byte M end up in buffer number M.

-Since each of the bufers is a collection of cleartext characters xored with the same key byte, `findkeys` tries every ASCII bytes from 0x20 to 0x7f to decode a buffer.  `findkeys` determines the three ASCII bytes that yield the least percentage of non-printing "cleartext" characters.
+Since each of the bufers is a collection of cleartext characters XORed with the same key byte, `findkeys` tries every ASCII bytes from 0x20 to 0x7f to decode a buffer.  `findkeys` determines the three ASCII bytes that yield the least percentage of non-printing "cleartext" characters.
 It considers the "first best key"